coloringchaos/web-spring-16/assignments/assignment-5.md

 # External CSS

-Modify a currently existing .html page that you have created by implementing an external .css stylesheet.
-Move all of that page (or pages) css into an external stylesheet and then link that .css file back to your .html page.
+Choose an existing .html page that you have already created (hello world, your index, image gallery...) and design a css style for that page.

+1. Draw a rough wireframe sketch of the design you intend to implement.

+2. Implement your design using an external .css stylesheet that your .html page is linked to.

-Post this exercise to your assignment portal as a **new link** indicating that the page has an external stylesheet attached.
-Submit the url on Edmodo.
+Post this exercise to your assignment portal as a **new link** indicating that the page has a new external stylesheet attached.
+Submit your wireframe sketch the url of your page on Edmodo.

 ####  **Assignment 5 is due before class on FEB 15th**